Marley Aké: Loan to Dijon

 On 31 January 2023, Aké joined Dijon in French Ligue 2 on loan for the rest of the season.
 He scored three goals in 14 matches with Dijon and also had two appearances with the club's reserve team.

 Loans to Udinese and Yverdon

 On 7 August 2023, Aké joined Serie A side Udinese on loan with an option to buy.
 On 18 January 2024, he moved on a new loan to Yverdon in Switzerland, with an option to buy.

+Yverdon

 On 8 August 2024, Yverdon triggered his option to buy.

+Loan to Zulte Waregem

+Following Yverdon's relegation from the Swiss Super League, on 2 September 2025 Aké moved on loan to Zulte Waregem in Belgium, with an option to buy.

 Style of play

 Aké is a right-footed winger who can play in both sides but prefers playing on the left wing.
 Aké has good technique, speed and dribbling.
 Aké has also played as an attacking winger and as a full-back.

 Personal life

 Born in France, Aké is of Ivorian descent.